anabramos/k9sisters-project/README.md

 ### Features to be implemented

-- Implement carrousel gallery of testimonials from clients in the homepage
+- Implement carrousel gallery of testimonials from clients in the homepage.
-- In the booking form give the possibility for users to add extra dogs to the bookings (for those who have more than one dog)
+- In the booking form give the possibility for users to add extra dogs to the bookings (for those who have more than one dog).
 - Have a personalized booking confirmation page using the data inputted into the form (i.e. naming the dog's name and time of pick-up).
-- Payment processing feature
+- Payment processing feature.
-- Create account/log-in features for regular clients
+- Create account/log-in features for regular clients.
+-

 <a name="testing"></a>